-A collection of documents made available by the CAISO on the CAISO Website that contain the rules, polices, procedures and guidelines established by the CAISO for operational, planning, accounting and settlement requirements of CAISO Market activities, consistent with the CAISO Tariff.
+A collection of documents made available by the CAISO on the CAISO Website that contain the rules, policies, procedures and guidelines established by the CAISO for operational, planning, accounting and settlement requirements of CAISO Market activities, consistent with the CAISO Tariff.

 * * * * *

-- CAISO Forecast Of CAISO Demand
+- CAISO Forecast of CAISO Demand

 The forecast of CAISO Demand made by the CAISO for use in the CAISO Markets.